LoLab-MSM/PyBILT/README.md

    * [future](http://python-future.org/)

 ### Python version support
-The pybilt package has been tested using [Anaconda Python](https://www.anaconda.com/) 2.7, 3.6, and 3.7.
+The `pybilt` package has been tested using [Anaconda Python](https://www.anaconda.com/) 2.7, 3.6, and 3.7.

 #### Sunsetting of Python 2
 Please be aware that Python 2 is scheduled to be sunset on January 1 2020.
 You can read about it here: [https://www.python.org/doc/sunset-python-2/](https://www.python.org/doc/sunset-python-2/)
-Parallel to the sunsetting of Python 2 many open source packages are also dropping support for Python 2 ([https://python3statement.org/](https://python3statement.org/)), including some of PyBILT's core dependencies.
-As such, after January 1, 2020, PyBILT will also likely sunset its support for Python 2.7.
+Parallel to the sunsetting of Python 2 many open source packages are also dropping support for Python 2 ([https://python3statement.org/](https://python3statement.org/)), including some of **PyBILT**'s core dependencies.
+As such, after January 1, 2020, **PyBILT** will also likely sunset its support for Python 2.7.

 ### pip install
 You can install the latest version of the `pybilt` package using `pip` sourced from the GitHub repo: